Nintendo Switch Black Friday deals: save on bundles with Animal Crossing and Just Dance 2021

 When it comes to Black Friday Nintendo Switch deals it’s harder to know what to expect this year.
 With the UK just having lockdown and things not getting quite back to normal we know everyone is keen to keep themselves entertained.
 We saw back in March that stock went fast for the Nintendo Switch and then again with Animal Crossing: New Horizons.

-These days the Nintendo Switch is at about £195.50 to £199.99 max – just keep that in mind come November when the price starts to shift.
+These days the Nintendo Switch is at about £279 max – just keep that in mind come November when the price starts to shift.
 Retailers have been known to boost prices in the weeks approaching a sales event so they can boast bigger discounts on the day.
 We’ve been keeping an eye on prices so we know what is a good deal and what isn’t.

 For the Switch Lite, it’s much the same, the console is about £199 without a game.
 In 2019 you could get about £20/£30 off that price, which isn’t as much but expected as it’s the cheaper console.